3manuek/3manuek/content/posts/2022-12/colemakjourney.md

 AI generated layouts, which are very interesting, but they don't have a wide support (see [Carplax Optimizer][4]).

 Also, it was obvious that I was not using my fingers correctly.
-I was doing Touch Taping in my non-labeled-keys Daskeyboard (standard key dispossisio) wrong, I wasn't properly using all my fingers.
+I was doing Touch Typing in my non-labeled-keys Daskeyboard (standard key dispossision) wrong, I wasn't properly using all my fingers.

 So, it wasn't only an excuse, I found myself on the decision to switch to Colemak on